-I am very lucky: my life is quite full.
+I’m very lucky: my life is quite full.
 Full of activities, full of fun, full of love.
-I rarely have nothing on my schedule, my little black book which follows me everywhere and contains my whole life is always telling me what I need to do next.
+I rarely have nothing on my schedule, my little black notebook which follows me everywhere and contains my whole life is always telling me what I need to do next.

 That one sentence is not true.
-I am the one who fills my Moleskine agenda with to-do lists, who make sure to organize every day to make it “productive”, productive meaning not only getting work done , but also making sure I get to enjoy life , see friends, spend time with my family, do some inversions and all other important stuff I need to take care about.
+I’m the one who fills my Moleskine agenda with to-do lists, who make sure to organize every day to make it “productive”, productive meaning not only getting work done , but also making sure I get to enjoy life , see friends, spend time with my family, do some inversions and all other important stuff I care about.

 Create space in your body: let the breath do the work

 This whole idea of creating space popped into my mind in yoga class.
 Over the years, my practice evolved a lot.
 First a physical practice, it has now become one of the foundations in my life.
-Downward-dog is now my home base, shoulderstand my remedy to find stability when I feel off-balance.
+Downward-dog is my home base, shoulder stand my remedy to find stability when I’m off-balance.

-Everyday on the mat is different, and even if I have been practicing for more than 10 years, it’s only recently that I realized the true power of breath to deepen my practice.
-But in order to do so, I had to let go: letting go of my perfectionism, letting go of my anxiety, confronting my deepest fears, having to stay still and simply be with what was there.
+Everyday on the mat is different, and even with more than 10 years of consistent practice, I only recently realized the true power of breath.
+To do so, I had to let go: letting go of my perfectionism, letting go of my anxiety, confronting my deepest fears, having to stay still and simply be with what was there.

 Create space in your mind: let your brain do the work